22mahmoud/maw.sh/src/blog/get-webmention-with-jq-and-yq/index.md

 ## How To fetch recent webmentions only

-I need to run the script periodically, So I want to avoid over fetching every time I fetch webmentions, and fortunately `webmentions.io` have a query-param called `since` which only return webmentions after this date.
+I need to run the script periodically, So I want to avoid over-fetching every time I fetch webmentions, and fortunately `webmentions.io` has a query-param called `since` which only returns webmentions after this date.

 ```sh
 # [!code word:since=2024-06-29T15\:37\:22Z]